ThibaultBee/StreamPack/docs/Streamers.md

 responsible for controlling the audio and video sources, encoders, and endpoint.

 StreamPack comes with a few streamers that are ready to use and can be customized.
-Also, it worth noting that you can create your own streamer by extending the `SingleStreamer` class.
+Also, it worth noting that you can create your own streamer by extending the `SingleStreamer` or `DualStreamer` class.

 ## Coroutine or callback streamers